anon-hdte/hdte-nn-results-interpretation/README.md

 ![Overall curves](plot5_practical_overall_curves.png)

-The overall average estimated treatment-effect curve (see *plot5_practical_overall_curves.png*) shows a clear and systematic transition for HDTE-NN from slightly negative values at lower thresholds to positive values at moderate and large thresholds.
+The overall average estimated treatment-effect curve (see *plot5_practical_overall_curves.png*) exhibits a clear and systematic transition for HDTE-NN from slightly negative values at lower thresholds to positive values at moderate and large thresholds.
 This indicates a structured shift in the BMI distribution associated with school-meal participation.

-In particular, positive values at higher thresholds suggest an increased probability of being below larger BMI cutoffs, consistent with a reduction in the upper tail of the BMI distribution.
+In particular, positive values at higher thresholds correspond to an increased probability of being below larger BMI cutoffs, consistent with a reduction in the upper tail of the BMI distribution.

 By contrast, CDF-NN and both DRF variants remain close to zero over most thresholds, indicating substantially weaker detected effects.
-The DRF two-forest implementation exhibits noticeable oscillations, while CDF-NN and joint DRF produce flatter curves with limited variation.
+The DRF two-forest implementation exhibits noticeable oscillations, while CDF-NN and the joint DRF estimator produce flatter curves with limited variation.

 Overall, HDTE-NN captures a stronger, smoother, and more coherent distributional signal.